-Collision coverage can help repair or replace your car you crash into another object or another vehicle, or if you roll it over.
+Collision coverage can help repair or replace your car if you crash into another object or another vehicle or if you roll it over.
 This type of coverage is meant to fix up or replace your car after a wreck.

 Do You Need Collision Coverage?

 As noted before, if your car isn’t paid off, your lender or leaseholder will probably require you to get collision coverage.
-If you don’t buy at least the minimum amount of collision coverage mandated by your lender or lessor, they will buy it for you.
-This is referred to as “force-placed” insurance, and the price will be rolled into your loan or lease.
-The premiums on this type of insurance can cost a whole lot more than if you go through your own insurer.
-Furthermore, the coverage is often more limited.
+If you don’t buy at least the minimum collision coverage mandated by your lender or lessor, they will buy it for you.
+This is called “force-placed” insurance, and the price will be rolled into your loan or lease.
+The premiums on this type of insurance can cost much more than if you go through your own insurer.
+Furthermore, coverage is often more limited.
 For instance, a lot of force-placed plans come with liability insurance coverage.
 Since liability insurance is usually mandated by your state, you could have your license suspended if you only had this type of plan.
 So, it’s a good idea to purchase your collision insurance policy if you need to do so.

 Buy Collision Coverage If You Could Never Afford To Replace Your Car

-Purchase collision coverage if you couldn’t afford to replace your car.
+Purchase collision coverage if you can’t afford to replace your car.
 Imagine someone darts in front of your car.
 You freak out, swerve, and hit a telephone pole, wrecking your car.
 Could you afford to replace your car?
-If you couldn’t afford to replace it, think about purchasing collision coverage.
+If you can’t afford to replace it, consider purchasing collision coverage.
 Purchasing even a basic policy could end up safeguarding your car and money.